pohlm01/master-thesis/presentation.typ

     - The implementation is backward-compatible

-    - Classical and especially post-quantum certificates are a lot smaller
+    - Classical and especially post-quantum cer tificates are a lot smaller

     - The update channel bandwidth is reasonable
 ]}]